-we did not fight over what my career choice was or what my end goals were.
-Red flag #4.
-I did care enough about the guy to make some compromise, but it was never good enough.
-He’d invite me over and when I declined due to work, he would tell me to come work at his place.
-The times I did go, he got mad at me for, well, doing work.
-I would try to have adult conversations with him, to no avail.
+We dated for a little over 4 months, where there was not a day that came and went without a fight about what I did… Red flag #4.
+No matter my compromise, it was never good enough.
+If I decline an invite due to work, he would tell me to come work at his place.
+The times I would work at his place, he got mad at me for… well, for working.
+I would try to have a mature conversation with him, to no avail.

 - He told me he couldn’t handle my chosen profession.

-- Always trying to make me ashamed and worthless.
+- Tried to make me feel worthless.

 - Told me exactly what he thought of me: I was trash.

 You are worthy and deserving of love from a supportive and non-judgemental partner, always remember that.
-Being alone is better than having to face stigma and judgement from the one person who should support you the most.
+Being alone is better than having to face judgement from the one person who should support you the most.
 You are good enough as you are and you should patiently wait for that person who gets you.
 The one who will accept and love you for you, despite of your sexy career choice.